Winning Hearts and Minds: KBR Sponsors College Sports Field and Scholarships in Afghanistan

 “The field is a major focal point at the university,” said AUAF Board of Trustees Member Leslie Schweitzer.
 “Athletics for students in Afghanistan is not as indigenous as it is in the U.S. So having this soccer field is special and it will be very well utilized, not just by our students, but others as well.”

-During the ceremony and presentation, Flanagan also announced KBR would be adding an additional donation in 2019 to help with the AUAF Academy Program, which helps incoming female students improve their English, math and science acumen to succeed in the university’s English-only instruction during their undergraduate programs.
+During the ceremony and presentation, Flanagan also announced KBR would be making an additional donation in 2019 to help with the AUAF Academy Program, which helps incoming female students improve their English, math and science acumen to succeed in the university’s English-only instruction during their undergraduate programs.

 “These students are going to change Afghanistan,” Studer said.
 “That’s how a country changes, by being educated.
 It changed me as a person.
 I wouldn’t be where I am today without my degree.”